kclick91/RoutineJava/README.md

 Commonly used functions in Java.

 An RJ object can operate on its own data or other data.
-## RJ Class and constructors and methods
+## RJ Class constructors and methods

     public RJ()